bruvellu/multiview-tutorial/multiview-tutorial.md

 :::

-- Take some time to explore the data, the different views, zoom in and out, find the beads, and get familiar with the BigDataViewer
-- Then finish with the 5-views oriented as in the image
+- Select the Multiview Explorer window with the five views selected and press C. This will autocolor the views which is great for visualization.

 ![](media/41-bigstitcher-ready.png)

+Take some time to explore the data, the different views, zoom in and out, find the beads, and get familiar with the BigDataViewer.
+Then finish with the 5-views oriented as in the image above.

 ## Detect points {#sec-detect-points}

-- We can now start the first processing step of the pipeline, detecting points of interest to be used for the registration
-- The Multiview Explorer is always the starting point
+We can now start the first processing step of the pipeline, detecting points of interest to be used for the registration.
+The Multiview Explorer is always the starting point.

 - Select the five views of channel 561 (if not selected)

-- In this case, we want only the views of channel 2 to be selected since it is in this channel that the beads are visible
+In this case, we want only the views of channel 2 to be selected since it is in this channel that the beads are visible.

-- Then, then right click the rows with the mouse
+- Then, right click the rows with the mouse

-- A long menu will appear.
+A long menu will appear.
 This is the main menu of BigStitcher.
 Anything that we select will only be applied to the selected views.

-- After right-clicking, find the section Processing and select Detect Interest Points...
+- Find the section `Processing` and select `Detect Interest Points...`

 ![](media/42-detect-menu.png)

-- In this first window we can choose the type of detection (Default: Difference of Gaussian) and a label to describe these interest points
-- One dataset can have multiple sets of interest points
+In this first window we can choose the `Type of interest point detection` (Default: `Difference of Gaussian`) and a label to describe these interest points.
+One dataset can have multiple sets of interest points.

 - We will keep the default options and press OK

 ![](media/43-detect-points.png)

-- We can set different parameters for the Difference of Gaussian approach
-- What is important to us at this point is to make sure that Interactive... is set for Interest point specification and that you change Downsample XY from Match Z Resolution (less downsampling) to 2x.
+We can set different parameters for the `Difference of Gaussian` approach.
+What is important to us at this point is to make sure that `Interactive...` is set for `Interest point specification` and that we change `Downsample XY` from `Match Z Resolution (less downsampling)` to `2x`.
 The latter is not essential for all datasets but it works better for this dataset which has relatively high anisotropy (lower Z resolution compared to XY).
-Keep Downsample Z as 1x.
+Keep `Downsample Z` as `1x`.

 - Press OK

 ![](media/44-detect-details.png)

-- In case, we can select which view we will open the interactive window and if we will load the entire stack.
-Simply press OK to load the entire first view
+In case, we can select which view we will open the interactive window and if we will load the entire stack.

+- Press OK to load the entire first view

 ![](media/45-detect-views.png)

-- A stack will open with a rectangular ROI placed at the top left corner
-- The ROI shows a live view of detected points for the current parameters Sigma and Threshold present in the other window
+A stack will open with a rectangular ROI placed at the top left corner.
+The ROI shows a live view of detected points for the current parameters `Sigma` and `Threshold` in the other window.

 ![](media/46-detect-interactive.png)

-- Sigma is the size (radius) of the point and Threshold is the intensity-based cut value to discard low-quality detections
-- The default is to Find DoG maxima (red) or, in other words, bright spots.
-You can also find dark spots surrounded by bright areas (useful for some samples)
-- This is a normal ImageJ window, so you can zoom, adjust contrast, and if you lose the ROI you can simply draw a new rectangular ROI
-- You can drag the ROI around by clicking inside it and holding/dragging it
+`Sigma` is the size (radius) of the point and `Threshold` is the intensity-based cut value to discard low-quality detections.
+The default is to `Find DoG maxima (red)`, in other words, bright spots.
+We can also find dark spots surrounded by bright areas (useful for some samples).
+Note that this is a normal ImageJ window, so we can zoom, adjust contrast, and if we lose the ROI, we can simply draw a new rectangular ROI.
+We can drag the ROI around by clicking inside it and holding and dragging it.

 ![](media/47-detect-zoom.png)

-- What we want to do now is to adjust the Sigma and Threshold so that most of the beads outside the embryo are properly detect with the least of spurious detections
+What we want to do now is to adjust the `Sigma` and `Threshold` so that most of the beads outside the embryo are properly detect with the least of spurious detections.
+The best way to begin is to:

-- The best way to begin is to zoom in into a bead outside the embryo and check if the circle size is matching well the bead.
-Move the Sigma slider, aiming for a circle slightly larger than the bead
+- Zoom in into a bead outside the embryo
+- Check if the circle size is matching well the bead
+- Move the Sigma slider, aiming for a circle slightly larger than the bead

-- Remember to also move through the Z slices of the stack to see how the detection behaves
+Remember to also move through the Z slices of the stack to see how the detection behaves.

-- If the size looks good, now increase the Threshold until real beads begin to not be detect.
-Once you reach this point roll the slider back until most beads are detected
+- If the size looks good, increase the `Threshold` until real beads begin to not be detected, then roll the slider back until most real beads are detected

-- Note that, no matter how much you tweak these parameters, there’ll always be many detections in the sample tissues.
-These non-bead detections will not have a strong influence on the registration given that you have enough detected real beads
+Note that, no matter how much we tweak these parameters, there’ll always be many non-bead detections in the sample tissues.
+These detections will not have a strong influence on the registration given that we have enough real beads in the sample.

-- Once satisfied, press Done
+- When satisfied, press `Done`

 ![](media/48-detect-start.png)

-- Bead detection takes some time
+Bead detection takes some time.

-- Once DONE, go to the Multiview Explorer window and press Save
+- Once DONE, go to the `Multiview Explorer` window and press `Save`.

 ![](media/49-detect-done.png)

-- This is important because the detections are initially saved in memory and will be only written to disk after pressing Save (detections are saved in a directory named interestpoints.n5)
+This is important because the detections are initially saved in memory and will be only written to disk after pressing Save (detections are saved in a directory named interestpoints.n5).

-- You can notice that the column #InterestPoints in the Multiview Explorer now shows 1 for the five views of channel 561 (but not for channel 488)
+Note that the column `#InterestPoints` in the `Multiview Explorer` now shows 1 for the five views of channel 561 (but not for channel 488)

 ![](media/50-detect-increment.png)

 ## Register views {#sec-register-views}

-- Now we can try to register these views using the detected interest points
+Now we can try to register these views using the detected interest points.

-- With the 5-views selected, right-click and run Register using Interest Points...
+- With the 5-views selected, right-click and run `Register using Interest Points...`

 ![](media/51-register-menu.png)

-- We can change different registration parameters like the algorithm to be used or the specific set of previously interest points
-- We want to go with the default Fast descriptor-based (rotation invariant) Registration algorithm as it works well for bead-based registration with Z.1 datasets
+We can change different registration parameters like the algorithm to be used or the specific set of previously interest points.
+We want to go with the default `Fast descriptor-based (rotation invariant)` as `Registration algorithm` since this works well for bead-based registration with Z.1 datasets.

-- Since our views are very further apart with almost no overlap, we want to change the option Registration in between views to Compare all views against each other
+- Because our views have almost no overlap, change the option `Registration in between views` to `Compare all views against each other`

-- Leave the other options as is making sure we are using the Interest points labeled as `beads`
+Leave the other options as is making sure we are using the Interest points labeled as `beads`.

-- Click OK
+- Press OK

 ![](media/52-register-type.png)

-- A novel window will open with several other parameters to tweak.
-Please refer to the BigStitcher documentation for the specific function of these
+A window will open with several other parameters to tweak.
+Please refer to the BigStitcher documentation for the specific function of these.
+For us, it is important to note two.

-- For us, it is important to note two.
-The option Fix views set to Fix first view means that all other views will be mapped to the first angle.
-And the Transformation model set to Affine means that the data will be transformed non-rigidly to fit the individual views.
-This is important since different portions of the stack might have a certain degree of distortion from the objective lenses and an affine transformation helps to fit the views better together
-- The other parameters we will only need to change if our registration fails
+The option `Fix views` set to `Fix first view` means that all other views will be mapped to the first angle.
+The option `Transformation model` set to `Affine` means that the data will be transformed non-rigidly to fit the individual views.
+This is important since different portions of the stack might have a certain degree of distortion from the objective lenses and an affine transformation helps to fit the views better together.
+The other parameters we will only need to change if our initial registration fails.

 - Press OK

 ![](media/53-register-affine.png)

-- This small window with Regularization Parameters can be kept as is (Rigid and 0.10).
-Press OK
+The next two small windows to open, `Regularization Parameters` (`Rigid` and `0.10`) and `Select interest point grouping` (`Group interest points` and `5`) can be kept as is.

-- Same for the interest point grouping options.
-Press OK
+- Press OK on both

 ::: {layout-ncol=2}